What is Atherectomy?

 How to Prepare for Atherectomy Procedure

-Before the procedure, one of our affiliated physicians will talk to you about what to expect before, during, and after your atherectomy.
-Preparation for atherectomy may also involve the following:
+Before your atherectomy procedure in NY or NJ, one of our affiliated vascular specialists will talk to you about what to expect before, during, and after your procedure.
+Preparation for atherectomy may involve the following:

 - Overview of family and medical history